vramana/blog/_posts/2015-12-21-codemod-tutorial.md

 ## Problem:

-I looked to around a bit to find to good first problem, then it struck to me, now that we have template strings in ES2015, we don't have to write to have to concatenate using `+` operator.
+I looked to around a bit to find to good first problem, then it struck to me, now that we have template strings in ES2015, we don't have to concatenate using `+` operator.
 So our aim is to convert this

 ```js
 'Yo ' + name + '!
 How are you doing?'